harigabor96/EzTL-XMLTools/README.md

 # EzTL-XMLTools
 Interface(s) for creating UDF style XML parsers for Spark.
+Also includes a jsoup-based parser implementation.